 Important: All submissions regarding user access must be done via the ARIA management system, not by email.
 CORBEL cannot accept any applications or post-project feedback via email.

-For questions regarding the general application process and the proposal template, please contact Dr. Frauke Leitner or Dr. Marie Vidal.
+For questions regarding the general application process and the proposal template, please contact Dr. Frauke Leitner or Dr. Sonja Hansen.
 If you have any questions or concerns regarding the ARIA system, please contact aria [at] structuralbiology.eu.